12 Top-Rated Tourist Attractions in Halifax

 The basic idea was to combine soldiers' accommodation, a storehouse, and cannon mountings in a unit capable of defending itself, surrounded by immensely thick stone walls, with access only by a retractable ladder to the first floor.

 Address: 5718 Point Pleasant Drive, Halifax

-In downtown Halifax, the Art Gallery of Nova Scotia is the largest art museum is the Atlantic provinces.
+In downtown Halifax, the Art Gallery of Nova Scotia is the largest art museum in the Atlantic provinces.
 The museum features a permanent collection of visual arts from the Maritimes and around the world, numbering more than 13,000 pieces.
-There is a particular emphasis on the work of Nova Scotian folk artist, Maud Lewis, and part of the gallery's collection includes her shed-sized house that is decorated with vibrant paintings.
-The gallery also features excellent temporary exhibitions.

 Address: 1723 Hollis Street, Halifax